 The Chinese New Year Parade celebrates the new year of the Chinese lunar calendar and is a festive event for everyone to enjoy.
 As one of the three largest non-commercial annual parades in Vancouver, the parade features the largest assembly of traditional lion dance teams in Canada with dozens of colourful and energetic lions from various local fraternal and martial arts organizations.
-The parade will feature some sixty entries, bringing over 3,000 participants from various community and cultural groups.
+The parade will feature some seventy entries, bringing over 3,000 participants from various community and cultural groups.
 The multicultural dance troupes represent the diverse segments of our Canadian cultural heritage such as the Vancouver Police Department Motorcycle Drill Team, marching bands and various community groups.
-It is not surprising that the parade draws over 50,000 spectators along the route each year plus many more that will see it through TV coverage.
+It is not surprising that the parade draws over 100,000 spectators along the route each year plus many more that will see it through TV coverage.

 The 1.3-km long route starts at the Millennium Gate on Pender Street (between Shanghai Alley and Taylor Street), proceeds east along Pender Street, turns south onto Gore Street, turns west onto Keefer Street and then disperses on Keefer at Abbott.
+See map here

-The parade will start at 11 am on Sunday, February 22nd, 2015, and will take about two and a half hours to complete.
+The parade will start at 11 am on Sunday, January 29th, 2017 and will take about two and a half hours to complete.

 Post-Parade Lion Dances

 Do not miss all the lion dances throughout Chinatown after the parade.
 As a Chinese New Year tradition to promote good fortune for the year, some lions will be visiting the shops and businesses in Chinatown.
 The lions will perform a celebrative dance at each participating shop to bring good luck and prosperity.
 Come see and hear the lion dances up close.
-This will start right after the parade from approximately 1 pm to 3 pm.
+This will start right after the parade from approximately 2 pm to 4 pm.